 Nina’s career path has been marked by her dual interest in content and management.
 After completing an M.A. in Philosophy, Art History, and History of Sciences in Berlin, she first worked at various theaters and opera houses throughout Europe.
 After that, she switched course, and worked for the strategic consulting firm McKinsey, before going to the Kennedy School at Harvard in 2000 for an M.P.A. degree.
 Nina resides in New York City with her husband and three children.

-Jim Johnston was appointed Senior Vice President and Deputy CFO, Penguin Random House, in July 2015.
-In this position, he oversees the management and coordination of all fiscal planning, reporting and analysis for Penguin Random House U.S., and provides Financial leadership and support across all territories.
+Jim Johnston was appointed Chief Financial Officer in September 2018.
+In this dual global and U.S. role, Jim oversees the management and coordination of all fiscal planning, reporting, and analysis for Penguin Random House U.S. and provides financial leadership and support across all territories.
 During his tenure, Jim has managed several initiatives dedicated to the continuous improvement of the systems that safeguard our company assets.

-Jim joined Random House in 1990 as a Finance Analyst, Corporate Budgeting.
-For nine years he was a valuable member of Knopf Doubleday Publishing Group, where he ultimately served as Director, Business Operations.
-In 2003 he became the Director of Worldwide Reporting and Planning, Random House.
+Jim joined Random House in 1990 and subsequently became a valuable member of the Knopf Publishing Group, where he served as Director, Business Operations.
+In 2003, he became the Director of Worldwide Reporting and Planning.
 During the merger of Penguin and Random House, Jim guided the successful integration of the budgeting process and financial consolidation of the newly formed company.